Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Buy fresh sweet corn from a stand and grill it with this easy recipe.

 - ‘Tis the season for iced coffee.
-Check out our Coffee Shop Guide for the spots to get caffeinated.
+Check out our Coffee Shop Guide for the best spots to get caffeinated.

 - Pick up a to-go charcuterie board at The Cheese Shop for a fun date night.